PresidentSam100/Sam-MIT-Future-Makers/README.md

 #### Day 0 (July 5th, 2021)

 Reflect: I was introduced to the program and had to setup a Github account and downloaded other files that included the curriculum and the schedule for the program.
-I was also put into a group with mentor Kevin Walsh and teammates Diya Jim, Alyssa Tang, Sahana Sreeram, and Jack Tan.
+I also took part in a get to know each other day where all the students of the program would introduce themselves and get to know everyone before it officially starts.

 #### Day 1 (July 6th, 2021)
 Reflect: I'm excited to expand my skills in Python and use some AI knowledge to work on a project with my group.
+My group I included mentor Kevin Walsh and teammates Diya Jim, Alyssa Tang, Sahana Sreeram, Jack Tan, and myself.
 I hope to make use of these skills when developing projects for the Create-A-Thon during the summer.

 Lessons: I don't have any specific skills that I want to learn, but I want to get an idea of the AI field and getting to know about this during the summer.